benizakurayana/rag-chat-jane-eyre/README.md

      _(建議可以先理解此版本中的code，再去看Chat版的code)_

 2. **Chat**
    - This is the actual version running on Hugging Face (HF will automatically run the file named `app.py`)
    - Files
      - Gradio app: `app.py`
      - Respond function: `rag_respond_chat_iface.py`
    - `Gradio Chat Interface` used (since we need chat history)
    - Continuous conversation, so an additional chain is added to summarize the conversation so far into a query string for the LLM <br>
    - For example, conversation history: <br>
      `
      ['what is wuthering heights?',
       'wuthering height is...',
       'tell me more about it']
-    `
+     ` <br>
      If we use the last sentence 'tell me more about it' to query, we won't get the correct results.

 ## App Screenshots